-The story of Old Pulteney is intertwined with the history of the land and people around it.
-The late 19th and early 20th century saw the rise of the temperance movement in Scotland and Pulteney would not to be spared its wrath.
-The Wick and Pulteneytown Total Abstinence Society was formed in 1840 with the goal of ending alcoholism in the local community, with many taking the view that only an outright ban would resolve the issue.
-It was an opinion echoed in towns and villages across the land and by the 1900’s the government was under pressure to act.
-The Temperance Act was passed in 1913, giving local communities the right to vote for the banning of alcohol.
+The story of Old Pulteney is inter-linked with that of the land and the people of Wick.
+In the early 19th century, a great temperance movement was on the rise and would eventually come to be felt in the far north.
+The Wick and Pulteneytown Total Abstinence Society was formed in 1840 and held the goal of ending alcoholism in the community at heart.
+Many held the view that only an outright ban would resolve the blight on society that alchohol misuse had become and the opinion was shared in towns and villages across the land.
+By the 1900’s the UK government was under serious pressure to act and as a result, The Temperance Act was passed in 1913, authorising local communities to hold a vote on the banning of alcohol.

-The outbreak of war in 1914 temporarily slowed the cause but on the 28th of May 1922 the population of Wick voted by 62% to ban the sale of alcohol.
-Pubs closed their doors and alcohol was removed from grocers’ shelves.
+The outbreak of war in 1914 slowed the cause somewhat but on the 28th of May 1922, the people of Wick voted with a majority of 62% to ban the sale of alcohol.
+Pub landlords closed their doors and alcohol was removed from grocers’ shelves.
 Old Pulteney distillery managed to remain in production until 1930 before it too was forced to close.
-For 25 long years the town remained dry – twice as long as prohibtion in the USA.
-The vote was eventually overturned in 1947, with Pulteney back in production some 4 years later.
+For 25 long years the town was dry, lasting twice as long as prohibtion in the United States.
+The vote was eventually overturned in 1947 and Pulteney resumed production 4 years later.

-For most of it’s history Old Pulteney whisky was destined for blending houses and rarely appeared as a single malt except occasionally from independent bottlers like Gordon & MacPhail.
-This changed when Inver House Distillers took over in 1995 though and today there are multiple expresions available including the Navigator and 12, 17, 21 and 35 year old variations.
+For much of it’s life, the whisky of Old Pulteney supplied the great blending houses of the central belt and appeared very occasionally as a single malt bottled by Gordon & MacPhail.
+This all changed however when Inver House Distillers took over in 1995 and today there are multiple expresions on the market including the Navigator and 12, 17, 21 and 35 year old variations.

 Value: 8.5 / 10.
 Comes in around £25.
 A decent every day dram at a good price.

 Overall: 39.5 / 50